 The ROI for direct and indirect effects to water resources in GFAFB, Turtle River, and the 100-year floodplain adjacent to the Turtle River.
+Water resources at Dyess AFB would also be subject to direct and indirect effects.

 The majority of the area is covered with impermeable surfaces or has been graded so that drainage ditches collect surface water.
 The surface water flows from south to north before flowing west towards the Turtle River.
 Stormwater drainage in the project area is managed through a network of underground pipes and catch basins that direct runoff to drainage ditches.
 Two drainage ditches in the project area have the potential to contain the following significant materials (based on the definition of General Storm Water Permit, Part VI): propylene glycol (deicer), fuels (jet fuel, diesel, motor vehicle gasoline), oils and lubricants, used oils, and hazardous chemicals under CERCLA Section 101(14) (40 CFR Part 302) (Grand Forks AFB, 2020b).